Focus On Bhutan – 13 days/12 nights

 Visit the local nunnery and, time permitting consider a very scenic excursion to either the small village of Nobgang, original home to the 4 former Queens of the 4th king, OR the small village of Talo where you can wander through the beautiful and serene gardens of the local monastery.
 Don’t forget the weekend market if you are in Punakha on a Saturday morning.

-Sightseeing and hiking in Punakha today.
+Exploring & hiking in Punakha today.

 This morning visit the dramatic Punakha Dzong, which formerly served as the seat of the government and is still the winter residence of the Dratsheng (Central Monk Body).
 This is Bhutan’s most spectacular Dzong and an excellent example of how a medieval fortress and a centre of both monastic and administrative functions, has adapted and evolved for modern day use.